sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

 We used the third-party framework `timm` in our project.
-We used the framework's definition of a ResNet-18 model to instantiate a ResNet-18 image classification model, which enabled us to begin working fast.
-This model was customized by timm for us so that it output 10 classes.
-The framework also made pretrained weights available to us, which it downloaded from HuggingFace, and then it automagically replaced the randomly initialized weights of the ResNet-18 model.
+We used the framework's definition of a ResNet-18 model to instantiate a ResNet-18 image classification model, with pretrained weights available to us, which it downloaded from HuggingFace.
+Since the ResNet-18 was pretrained, in order to use it for a task with 10 classes, the classifier (the last linear layer) of the model was replaced by a linear layer with random weights and 10 outputs.
+The model is then finetuned, which dramatically reduces training time.

 In spite of how nice `timm` is, we, however, also have a simple MLP model that is used for local development purposes.
 Some of our members do not have access to GPUs so running even a small model like ResNet-18 is prohibitively delaying for them while developing.